home

 Once I sat and listened, it all made sense to me.
 I had been swing dancing for years by that time and could recall bouncing around on the dance floor for two or three hours, heart pumping, legs pulsing, without a thought of it being hard work or exercise.
 It had never occurred to me that I could use dance as that middle ground I had been looking for because I myself had not viewed dance as anything more than a fun social event I went to.
 I definitely never viewed it as exercise.

-Keep an eye out here for articles and eventually a packet to help you start a dance scene where-ever you happen to live.
 This scenario above may have happened in Pennsylvania, but there is nothing to stop this from becoming a nationwide phenomenon that can help America return to its roots while reinventing an active healthy lifestyle to combat the ever present obesity epidemic.

 --Todd J. Schmenk, M.Ed.